neheller/kits21/examples/submission/README.md

   Your docker run command has to be adapted accordingly.
 For final submission, however, your inference script should be always called *run_inference.py*.

+## Installation and running guidelines

-We also prepared a quick guidelines for setting up a docker and using submission examples.
+We recognize that not all participants will have had experience with Docker, so we've prepared a quick guidelines for setting up a docker and using submission examples.
 Here are the steps to follow to install docker, build a docker image, run a container, save and load a docker image created.

 ### Step 1.
 Install Docker